TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

 Some other ways to execute the regression tests depend on what platform the tests are being executed on.
 On Unix, you can run :program:`make test` at the top-level directory where Python was built.
-On Windows, executing :program:`rt.bat` from your :file:`PCbuild` directory will run all regression tests.
+On Windows, executing :program:`rt.bat` kutoka your :file:`PCbuild` directory will run all regression tests.